rsocket/rsocket/Protocol.md

 ### Setup Frame

-Setup headers must always use Stream ID 0 as they pertain to the connection.
+Setup frames must always use Stream ID 0 as they pertain to the connection.

 Frame Contents